Srirang2000/M2-EmbSys/Project/1_Requirements/README.md

 * In houses to stop excess water from filling ultrasonic sensorcan be used
 * In vehicles for anti collision system

+### When can this be used ?

+* In houses to stop excess water from filling ultrasonic sensorcan be used
+* In vehicles for anti collision system

+## Applications

+* Anti-Collision Detection.
+* People Detection.
+* Contouring or Profiling.
+* Presence Detection.